AmarRai99/SQLAlchemy---Climate-Analysis/README.md

 In this section, you’ll use Python and SQLAlchemy to perform basic climate analysis and data exploration of your climate database.
 Complete the following tasks by using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-Use the provided starter notebook and hawaii.sqlite files to complete your climate analysis and data exploration.
+Use the hawaii.sqlite files to complete your climate analysis and data exploration.

 Use SQLAlchemy’s create_engine to connect to your SQLite database.